 The X35 uses a sophisticated pedal assist sensor with the sensor ring installed by the rear cassette, this ensures smooth and intuitive assist on demand from the compact 250w geared hub motor.

 What are the pros and cons of this system over a regular mid-drive motor like the Bosch Active Line Plus?
-For starters, weight saving is substantial.
+For starters, the weight saving is substantial.
 The latest Bosch motor weighs in at 2.6kg, then you need to factor in the Powertube 500Wh battery pack, and the total weight of a Bosch system can easily add nearly 6kg to a bike.

-It really boils down to your personal fitness levels and preferences.
+It boils down to your fitness levels and preferences.
 If you need quite a lot of help with steep hills and anticipate relying on the electric assist more, then a Bosch, Shimano or Yamaha mid-drive motor would be a better bet.
 If you want a lightweight e-bike that looks and feels like a regular bicycle and you only need to use the assist occasionally, then the ebikemotion system is hard to beat.

 Although this battery is about half the energy capacity of a hybrid or e-MTB at this price, it is also half the weight.
-I know long-term owners of ebikemotion-powered ebikes who regularly get 60-70 miles out of a single charge – although it should be noted, this kind of range can only be achieved if you only use the assist when you really need it.
+I know long-term owners of ebikemotion-powered e-bikes who regularly get 60-70 miles out of a single charge – although it should be noted, this kind of range can only be achieved if you only use the assist when you need it.

 Range extender batteries are becoming available, and add an extra 208Wh in a convenient bottle-shaped battery pack.

 The E-Sensium 200 uses quality Shimano components with trigger shifters and Tektro hydraulic brakes.
-The other great thing about the Lapierre is the way they have neatly integrated all the cables, this makes for a really neat-looking e-bike.
+The other great thing about the Lapierre is the way they have neatly integrated all the cables, this makes for a neat-looking e-bike.

-Being a flat bar road bike, the E-Sensium 200 uses typical gearing of a 50/34 Shimano Sora compact crankset combined with an 11-34 9-speed rear cassette.
+Being a flat bar road bike, the E-Sensium 200 uses the typical gearing of a 50/34 Shimano Sora compact crankset combined with an 11-34 9-speed rear cassette.
 This should give most riders more than enough gears to climb the steepest of hills.